Battle Creek watershed

-Take a deep breath and scroll down to see what the California State Board of Forestry and Cal Fire, (California Department of Forestry), as state agencies that approve logging plans, are allowing SPI and other logging companies to do to California's forests.
+Take a deep breath and scroll down to see what the California State Board of Forestry and Cal Fire, (California Department of Forestry), as state agencies that approve logging plans, are allowing Sierra Pacific Industries and other industrial logging companies to do to California's forests.

-The thousands of brown patches in these images are 20 acre clearcuts, aka deforestation.
+The thousands of regularly spaced brown patches in these images are ~20 acre clearcuts, aka deforestation

 When you put all these images together you see clearcut mountain ranges from the Oregon border to central California.

-As the lead agency, Cal Fire has approved all of these contiguous timber harvest plans without considering the damaging cumulative impacts of the totality these hundreds of thousands of acres of clearcuts have to water, air, climate and biodiversity.
+As the lead agency, Cal Fire has approved all of these contiguous logging plans without considering the damaging cumulative impacts these hundreds of thousands of acres of clearcuts have to water, air, temperature, and biodiversity.

 Clear cuts near Highway 50 in El Dorado County

 Lassen County, east of the Caribou Wilderness and Lassen